michael2012z/BitBible/markdown/KJV/files/Job.md

 16. Or as an hidden untimely birth I had not been; as infants which never saw light.

-17. There the wicked cease from troubling; and there the weary be at rest.weary: Heb. wearied in strength
+17. There the wicked cease from troubling; and there the weary be at rest.

 18. There the prisoners rest together; they hear not the voice of the oppressor.